The UK must apologise for the Jallianwala Bagh massacre

 These are commonly quoted arguments, but they fall flat when one examines the circumstances which existed in Punjab in 1919, and the shocking cruelties which continued even after the killings.
 It is clear that those who have not apologised may not be aware of the truth of what happened 100 years ago.
 Nor are they aware that the narrative, being increasingly told from the Indian perspective, is very disturbing.

-The UK should apologise because its government in 1919 had reduced the people of Punjab to the status of slaves—who could be humiliated, whipped, made to crawl, imprisoned, tortured, exiled, bombed or executed — to force the realisation upon them that they were an inferior race and could not be the equal of the British in any way.
+The UK should apologise because its government had at one time reduced the people of Punjab to the status of slaves—who could be humiliated — to force the realisation upon them that they were an inferior race and could not be the equal of the British in any way.
 This was despite the fact that Punjabis had demonstrated their loyalty by giving the most number of soldiers to fight in World War I.

 One of the reasons for a poor understanding of the tragedy is that immediately after the massacre, many of the official documents were suppressed, and official hearings were held in camera.
 Then, to make matters worse, all the government documents, correspondence and private papers till 1947 were taken back to the UK, just before independence.
 This meant that unless Indian scholars had the resources to work to gather all the material, it would be difficult to get access to evidence which could put Britain in the dock .